rconstanzo/SP-tools/README.md

-# SP-Tools - Machine Learning tools for drums and percussion
+# SP-Tools - Machine Learning tools for low latency real-time performance
 SP-Tools are a set of machine learning tools that are optimized for low latency and real-time performance.
-The tools can be used with [Sensory Percussion](http://sunhou.se) sensors, ordinary drum triggers, or any audio input.
+The tools can be used with any audio input but include optimizations for [Sensory Percussion](http://sunhou.se) sensors and ordinary drum triggers.

-SP-Tools includes low latency onset detection, onset-based descriptor analysis,  classification and clustering, corpus analysis and querying, neural network predictive regression, physical modelling and synthesis, and a slew of other abstractions that are optimized for drum and percussion sounds.
+SP-Tools includes low latency onset detection, onset-based and real-time descriptor analysis,  classification and clustering, corpus analysis and querying, concatenative synthesis, neural network predictive regression, and a slew of other abstractions that are optimized for low latency applications.

 SP-Tools is built around the [FluCoMa Toolkit](http://flucoma.org) and requires v1.0.6+ to be installed for this package to work.

 ## Discord Server
 You can join the SP-Tools Discord server to keep up on future updates/news as well as make suggestions, share corpora and musical examples etc...
 [https://discord.gg/Vy2zuKQkqN](https://discord.gg/Vy2zuKQkqN)

 ## Requirements
 Max 8.3 or higher or Live/M4L (Mac/Windows).
 FluCoMa v1.0.6 or higher - [Download Link](https://github.com/flucoma/flucoma-max/releases/latest)
-All abstractions work in 64-bit and M1/Universal Binary.
+All abstractions work in 64-bit and M1/Universal Binary 2.

 ## Useful Videos
 [SP-Tools Teaser Video - Performance and Musical Examples](https://www.youtube.com/watch?v=CXLFH496TBI)